 puppetcommands to populate some cURL arguments and take the guesswork out of providing those values.
 For example:

 puppet commands can return different values depending

 on various conditions.
-Make sure you run the entire example (including commands
+To use cURL examples successfully, run the entire example

-as the root, administrator, or with equivalent elevated privileges.
+curl command) as root, Administrator, or with equivalent elevated privileges.

-To run such commands on a machine without elevated privileges, you must replace the
+To run commands on a machine without elevated privileges, replace the inline

-curlcommand requires token-based authentication, the example might contain this line:
+curlcommand requires authentication, the example might contain this line: